-How do I enable Accessibility permissions on Mac OS/X?
+How do I enable Accessibility permissions on MacOS

-If you use Mac OS X, RescueTime requires accessibility permissions to be enabled so it can inspect the window titles of the applications where you are spending time.
+If you use MacOS, RescueTime requires accessibility permissions to be enabled so it can inspect the window titles of the applications where you are spending time.
 Without these additional permissions, RescueTime cannot capture website details.

 Once the Accessibility permissions are enabled, you should be able to log website details.